andreanmasiro/dogs-challenge/README.md

-## Dogs Challenge
+## Dogs App

-This repository contains the code for the Shaw and Partners iOS challenge.
+This repository contains an example of a simple and scalable architecture.

-I wrote it with a simple but scalable architecture, where I have a few components:
+### Components

 * Client: Responsible for talking with external http server
 * Gateway: Responsible for fetching domain data